iambrainstorming/iambrainstorming.github.io/src/chapters/what-would-we-gain-from-eliminating-national-fiat-currency.md

-# What will a boycott of the national currency give us?
+# What would we gain from eliminating the national fiat currency?

 ## date: "2022-10-16"